theliteprogrammer/PaperB_2022/README.md

-﻿<a name="br2"></a>

-CSC01B1 ST2 - 7 October 2022
+﻿# CSC01B1 ST2 - 7 October 2022

-Stochasticity
+## Stochasticity

-The University of Johannesburg needs you to create a data structure called

-UJImagecontaining a dynamic two-dimensional array of structures representing

-pixels (picture elements).
+- The University of Johannesburg needs you to create a data structure called UJImage containing a dynamic two-dimensional array of structures representing pixels (picture elements).
 A single pixel for a colour image is defined as follows:

-Field

-red

-Details
+## Field       Details

-An integer in the range [0, 255]

-representing the red colour component of
+red            An integer in the range [0, 255] representing the red colour

-the pixel.
+               component of the pixel.

-green

-blue

-An integer in the range [0, 255]

-representing the green colour component
+green          An integer in the range [0, 255] representing the green colour

-of the pixel.
+               component of the pixel.

-An integer in the range [0, 255]

-representing the blue colour component of
+blue           An integer in the range [0, 255] representing the blue colour

-the pixel.
+               component of the pixel.

-seeds

-A fixed-length integer array of length 5,

-where each integer in the array represents
+seeds          A fixed-length integer array of length 5, where each integer in the

-a random number generator seed value.
+               array represents a random number generator seed value.

-•

-•

-When the image is created, every pixel’s colour components (RGB) must be

-set to 0, and the seed values for each pixel must be read from a text file.
+- When the image is created, every pixel’s colour components (RGB) must be set to 0, and the seed values for each pixel must be read from a text file.
 When the image is drawn, the pixels must be updated as follows:

-o The value of each pixel’s colour component (red, green and blue)

-must be set to ꢀ − ꢁ, where ꢀ is the pixel’s row coordinate and ꢁ the
+- The value of each pixel’s colour component (red, green and blue)must be set to ꢀ − ꢁ, where ꢀ is the pixel’s row coordinate and ꢁ the

 column coordinate.